Mehdiazarafza/Hybrid-reasoning/Evaulation/Arithmetic.md

 2- Unrealistic Deceleration Rate: Assuming a fixed deceleration rate of 1 m/s² ignores the impact of wet roads on braking performance.

-3-  Ignoring Visibility Impact: Heavy rain significantly reduces visibility due to rain on the windshield and spray from other vehicles.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------